dl4c/dl4c.github.io/callforpapers.md

 Yes, you can submit an appendix but reviewers are not required to review it.

+##### **Student Funding**

+While things are being finalized, we expect funding for students especially from under-represented groups and/or having financial difficulty thanks to our generous sponsors.

 ##### **Awards and prizes**

 We will have awards at the workshop.
 The details will be announced later.